-María Jesús Alvarez González, born June 21, 1957.
+María Jesús Álvarez González, born June 21, 1957.

-Degree in Law, Economics and Business Studies.
+Degrees in Law, Economics and Business Studies, Universidad Pontificia de Comillas.

-Director of Enusa Industrias Avanzadas, S.A., Equipos Nucleares, S.A., Clínica Castelló, S.A., Indra Sistemas, S.A., Infoinvest, S.A., Infoleasing, S.A., Empresa Nacional de Residuos Radioactivos, S.A.
+Member of the Board of Directors of: Enusa Industrias Avanzadas, S.A., Equipos Nucleares, S.A., Clínica Castelló, S.A., Indra Sistemas, S.A., Infoinvest, S.A., Infoleasing, S.A., Empresa Nacional de Residuos Radioactivos, S.A.
 (ENRESA) and Aluminio Español, S.A.
 She has held various executive positions within SEPI and engaged in various activities in the banking and industrial sectors.

-Economic and Financial Director of SEPI and member of its Management Committee, member of the Board of Directors of Agencia Efe, S.A., Fundación SEPI and Fundación Laboral SEPI.
+Economic and Financial Manager of Sociedad Estatal de Participaciones Industriales (SEPI) and member of its Management Committee, member of the Board of Directors of Agencia EFE, S.A., member of the Liquidating Board of the public entity RTE, and a member of the Board of Trustees of Fundación SEPI and of Fundación Laboral SEPI.